We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 - Use pressure-treated wood for all outdoor construction projects.
 Termites are rarely interested in wood that has been combined with chemicals.

-If these preventive measures don’t keep the termites away, it might be necessary to take steps with a DIY termite treatment or even consider calling in professional pest control services, though the termiticides pros use are far more powerful and could require people and pets to vacate the home temporarily.
+If these termite prevention measures don’t keep these destructive insects away, it might be necessary to take steps with a DIY termite treatment or even consider calling in professional pest control services—though the termiticides pros use are far more powerful and could require people and pets to vacate the home temporarily.

 Our Top Picks